top of page

 Having a tattoo, micro blading or brow shading for the first time can be exciting, daunting and of course its permanent unless you want to put yourself through painful laser treatment...believe me I know, as I have several tattoos that I absolutely love but I did have a part of one removed at one time because I didn't live with the design long enough before I went ahead - it was a painful lesson!

 If you are thinking about having a tattoo for the very first time my advice is to find a tattooist that has been personally recommended.
 I go to Pete Bienge at The Family Business in Exmouth Street Market, Islington, London because I love his artistic eye and I trust him - that's really important.
 Never book in with a tattooist who doesn't give you some design time in advance.
-The image attached to this blog of a Hopi Indian Bird is one he did for me.
+The image attached to this blog of a Hopi Indian Bird is one he did for me, the stag is from his portfolio.
 Always make sure you think carefully about your image and make it mean something special to you.
 Live with it painted in place on your body before you make the call.

 I thought it would be helpful to give you some homeopathic advice so that you are fully armed and prepared for all eventualities.
 So, if you have butterflies in your tummy / a bit of a fear around the use of the needle perhaps, then you will benefit from taking the remedy Argentum Nitrate (Arg Nit) before you set off for your appointment.
 This remedy is the No 1 remedy for anticipatory anxiety.